Gan--Gross--Prasad cycles and derivatives of $p$-adic $L$-functions: Introduction

-is irreducible, cuspidal and automorphic.
-If each $\pi^{\iota}$ is tempered and admits a \emph{cuspidal} automorphic base-change to $\G'(\A)$, we say that $\pi$ is \emph{stable}; the base-change of $\pi^{\iota}$ is necessarily of the form $\Pi^{\iota}$ for a trivial-weight representation $\Pi$ over $L$ that we call the base-change of $\pi$ and denote ${\rm BC}(\pi)$.
+is irreducible, discrete and automorphic.
+We say that $\pi$ is cuspidal, tempered (at all finite places), or stable if each $\pi^{\iota, (v)}$ is (where we call $\pi^{\iota, (v)}$ {stable} if its base-change to $\G'(\A)$ is cuspidal).
+If $\pi$ is cuspidal, tempered, and stable, then the base-change of $\pi^{\iota, (v)}$ is necessarily of the form $\Pi^{\iota}$ for a (unique) trivial-weight hermitian cuspidal automorphic representation $\Pi$ over $L$, which we call the base-change of $\pi$ and denote by ${\rm BC}(\pi)$.